TT player Sathiyan makes early exit from Tokyo Games | Sports-Games

 The first game was tight but the Hong Kong player pulled away from 6-6 with his forehand at work.

-Sathiyan raced to a 5-1 lead in a dominating fashion and kept going strong as Lam's game fell apart and in no time Sathiyan had a 2-1 lead in his pocket.
+Sathiyan raced to a 5-1 lead in the third game in a dominating fashion and kept going strong as Lam's game fell apart and in no time and Sathiyan had a 2-1 lead in his pocket.

 The Indian was now even hitting his backhand flicks for winners while Lam's errors kept mounting.